The zariskian p-adic bifiltered El Zein-Steenbrink-Zucker complex of a proper SNCL scheme with a relative SNCD: Preweight filtrations

 Then the following sequence

 is exact. \end{prop} \begin{proof} (The proof is the same as that of \cite[(1.3.21)]{nb}.)
-Because the question is local on $\os{\circ}{X}_{T_0}$, we may assume that $M_{S(T)^{\nat}}$ is free of rank $1$ and that there exists the following cartesian diagram
+Because the question is local on $\os{\circ}{X}_{T_0}$, we may assume that $M_{S(T)^{\nat}}$ is free of rank $1$ and that there exists the following cartesian diagram (\ref{cd:pnbtp}).
+Because the morphisms